Europe 361: Death of Constantius II

 Aug 361–Feb 362 Revolt of Aquileia

 After taking Sirmium in July 361, Julian sent three of Constantius II’s former units—two legions and a troop of archers—west towards Gaul, but when they reached the well-fortified Italian city of Aquileia they were incited to mutiny by Nigrinus, the tribune of a squadron of cavalry.
 Supported by the local populace, the troops held out for many months against Julian’s forces, fending off numerous assaults.
-Eventually Julian, by this time wintering victoriously at Constantinople, sent in the respected magister peditum Agilo, who convinced the garrison that Constantius was now dead and that further resistance was pointless. in wikipedia
+Eventually Julian, by this time wintering victoriously at New Rome (Constantinople), sent in the respected magister peditum Agilo, who convinced the garrison that Constantius was now dead and that further resistance was pointless. in wikipedia

 3 Nov 361 Death of Constantius II